Irish Mythology: Dive into its Finest Legends and Tales

 Ulster Cycle

-Then comes the Ulster cycle; one of the prominent cycles of the Irish mythology that revolves around legends of heroes of Ulaid.
+Then comes the Ulster cycle, one of the prominent cycles of Irish mythology that revolves around legends of the heroes of Ulaid.
 It is eastern Ulster and northern Leinster.
 Manuscripts on which these legends exist have been around since the Medieval period.
 On the other hand, some stories of these cycles belong to the period of Early Christianity in Ireland.

 Fenian Cycle